 When the sifting activity ended, we decided to make a small hike at Tzurim Valley National Park.

 Tzurim Valley National Park is located on the Mount of Olives.
-And if you get to a higher vantage point, then you can get a nice view of the Old City.
+And if you get to a higher vantage point, you can get a nice view of the Old City.

 I photographed the Old City from the top and then added notations.
 And this is the result: